MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/maps-application.md

 ---
-title: "Maps Application"
+title: "Launching the Maps Application"
-ms.prod: xamarin
-ms.assetid: 929EACB8-8950-50E1-093C-43FB5F1F1CD5
-ms.technology: xamarin-android
+description: "How to launch the built-in Maps application from within your Xamarin.Android app." ms.prod: xamarin ms.assetid: 929EACB8-8950-50E1-093C-43FB5F1F1CD5 ms.technology: xamarin-android
 author: mgmclemore
 ms.author: mamcle
-ms.date: 04/05/2017
+ms.date: 06/25/2018
 ---

-# Maps Application
+# Launching the Maps Application

 The simplest way to work with maps in Xamarin.Android is to leverage the built-in maps application shown below: